 Get Federal Loans First

-Surprisingly, many college students do not obtain the maximum federal loan amounts for which they are eligible.
-Federally guaranteed loans, which are offered through the college financial aid office, are usually the cheapest loan option.
+Federally guaranteed Stafford loans, which are offered as part of financial aid awards, are usually the cheapest loan option.
 Interest rates are set at lower-than-market levels.
-If the loan is subsidized by the government, interest will not even start accruing until the student is out of school.
-So if you are thinking of borrowing, the first step is to file a FAFSA (Free Application for Federal Student Aid).
+If the loan is subsidized by the government, interest will not start accruing until the student is out of school.
+(Unsubsidized loans will begin accruing interest immediately.)
+If you are thinking of borrowing, the first step is to file a FAFSA (Free Application for Federal Student Aid).
 At a minimum, you will be eligible for an unsubsidized Stafford loan.
-See our article Federal Education Loans for more information about these loans.

 Federal Direct PLUS loans are available to parents of dependent undergraduate students and to graduate students.
 These loans are based on the borrower's credit rating and a completed FAFSA.
 The government insures the loan, sets the interest rate, and guarantees other benefits—such as lenient qualification requirements.

-Parents apply for PLUS loans by filling out and submitting an application unique to the PLUS Program.
-This application is available from college financial aid offices and the Department of Education's student aid website.
+To apply, parents must complete a PLUS loan application, which is available from college financial aid offices and the Department of Education's student aid website.
 Repayment can be deferred until six months after the date the student ceases to be enrolled at least half time.
-See our article PLUS Loans for Parents for more information about these loans.

 Look at Private Loans As a Last Resort

-Once all cheaper loan sources have been exhausted, you might consider taking out a private loan.
+Once you have exhausted all sources of cheaper loans, you might consider taking out a private loan.
 Unlike federal student loans, private student loans are not subsidized or guaranteed by the government.
 Their interest rates and terms are set entirely by the lender and will be influenced by the borrower's credit rating, not financial need.
 (A cosigner such as a parent may improve the credit rating used to calculate the loan terms.)
-Repayment may be deferred until after you leave school, but interest will start accruing as soon as you receive the loan money.
+You may defer repayment until after you leave school, but interest will start accruing as soon as you receive the loan money.

 Shop Around for the Best Private Loan Offer